rmarkello/abagen/docs/user_guide/normalization.rst

 across donors (though this can be prevented via the ``return_donors`` parameter).
-Prior to aggregation, the function performs a within-donor normalization procedure to attempt to mitigate donor-specific effects; however, there are a number of ways to do that.
+Prior to aggregation, the function performs a within-donor normalization procedure to attempt to mitigate donor-specific effects; however, there are a number of ways to achieve this.

 Currently, ``abagen`` supports five options for normalizing data: